Skip to main content

 2

-Enter Integration Name
+Enter an Integration Name

 3

-Add your Webhook Endpoint
+Add your Webhook Endpoint URL

 4

-Set your Access Token
+Set an Access Token

 5

-Click + Connect and verify status
+Click + Connect

 6